-- K_e (return on equity) is calculated as 19.18% as per indicated above; - K_d (cost of debt financing) is calculated as 4.71% based on the sum of the financing cost (long term interest rate, 6.53% /47/), BNDES fee (0.9%) /48/, BNDES spread (2.0%) /48/ minus the inflation forecast (4.50%) /49/; - w_e (weight of equity) and w_d (weight of debt) are 32.3% and 67.7%.
+- K_e (return on equity) is calculated as 19.18% as per indicated above; - K_d (cost of debt financing) is calculated as 4.71% based on the sum of the financing cost (long term interest rate, 6.53% /49/), BNDES fee (0.9%) /50/, BNDES spread (2.0%) /50/ minus the inflation forecast (4.50%) /51/.
+DNV cross-checked the values presented with the BNDES home page /50/ and confirmed that this value is appropriate for the time of the investment decision with support of an independent financial expert /61/ and is thus correct - w_e (weight of equity) and w_d (weight of debt) are 32.3% and 67.7%.
 67.7% is the average financing granted by BNDES for wind farms from year 2003 to 2009 /3/.
+DNV cross-checked the values presented with the BNDES presentation and confirmed that this value is appropriate for the time of the investment decision with support of an independent financial expert /61/ and is thus correct

-Thus, WACC is calculated to be: 19.18% 32.3% + 4.71% 67.7% = 9.39%.
+Thus, WACC is calculated to be 9.39% /3/.

-This benchmark is not specific to the project participants, since it was calculated based on public data considering the risks faced by any wind power project in Brazil.
-Although CAPM model is generally used to calculate a benchmark on an equity basis, in this case it is accepted to be applied for a benchmark on a project basis, because it was adapted to the project using re-levered beta for condition of a presumed (or assumed) profit regime, for which tax rate is zero in re-levering.
-DNV confirmed this approach is correct with independent financial expert Eduardo Camilo /59/.
+This benchmark is not specific to the project, since it was calculated based on public data considering the risks faced by any wind power project in Brazil.
+Although CAPM model is generally used to calculate a benchmark on an equity basis, in this case it is accepted to be applied for a benchmark on a project basis, because it was adapted to the project using relevered beta for condition of a presumed (or assumed) profit regime, for which tax rate is zero in re-levering.
+DNV confirmed this approach is correct with independent financial experts Eduardo Camilo /61/.

-DNV confirmed that the assumptions taken and the values considered for the benchmark calculation are reasonable, according to statement from independent financial expert from Rio de Janeiro Federal University /59/.
+DNV confirmed that the assumptions taken and the values considered for the benchmark calculation are reasonable and relevant at the time of decision, according to statement from independent financial expert from Rio de Janeiro Federal University /61/.